JUNE 21, NATIONAL INDIGENOUS PEOPLES DAY 2023

 Then, in Autumn 2022, Michael Nickels installed a circle of cedar benches for a gathering space.
 A new family to the Island gave a Sunday morning to removing weeds.
 And, UVic Student Maya Irwin further developed a Native Plant Garden design.

-Meanwhile, we met with the Stqeey'e Learning Society and visited other Native Plant Gardens in the region, including the Native Plant Trail at the Gardens at HCP, the new SMONECTEN campground, and the most inspirational Mayne Island Conservancy's Ethnobotany Garden.
+Meanwhile, we met with the Stqeey'e Learning Society and visited other Native Plant Gardens in the region, including the Ethnobotany Trail at the Gardens at HCP, the interpretive signs designed by W̱SÁNEĆ artist, Sarah Jim at the new SMONEĆTEN campground, and the most inspirational Mayne Island Conservancy's Ethnobotany Garden.